The student population of 193 students has declined by 18% over five years.

-The teacher population of 16 teachers has declined by 5% over five years.
+The teacher population of 16 teachers has grown by 23% over five years.

 |Grades Offered||Grades 9-12|

 The student:teacher ratio of 12:1 has decreased from 19:1 over five years.